manticoresoftware/manticoresearch-php/docs/indexclass.md

 Parameters:

 - input string
 - options.
-For more information about the available options check https://manual.manticoresearch.com/Searching/Autocomplete#CALL-KEYWORDS
+For more information about the available options, check https://manual.manticoresearch.com/Searching/Autocomplete#CALL-KEYWORDS

 ```php